 Here is some of the latest stuff I've worked on, both for clients or playing around on my own.

-I got into graphic design thanks to Papyrus' NASCAR Racing 2 video game, which was released in 1996 when I was 11 years old.
-The game featured a "paint shop" where you could create your own paint schemes (or liveries, if you are so inclined) for the race cars.
-It didn't take long before I was spending more time working on paint schemes than I was actually racing.
+I got into graphic design thanks to Papyrus Software's NASCAR Racing 2 video game, which was released in 1996 when I was 11 years old.
+The game featured a "paint shop" which let you create your own paint schemes (or liveries, if you are so inclined) for race cars.
+It didn't take too long before I was spending more time in the paint shop than actually racing.

-Knowing that I had an interest in graphic design, my mom offered me to help a friend of hers design a gift certificate for her business.
-Of course, there were no digital files of the logo that she was using which meant I had to recreate it.
+Knowing that I had that interest in graphic design, my Mom got me my first freelance gig.
+A friend of hers owned a business and wanted a gift certificate designed, except she didn't have a digital file of the logo which meant I had to recreate it.
 And I did.
-Pixel-by-pixel in Microsoft Paint.
+Pixel-by-pixel with the only tool I had at the time: Microsoft Paint.

 Since then I've worked for a non-profit, a newspaper, a small printing company and I currently work as a designer and print manager for a financial services company.
 When I'm not working on my day job I can be found chasing my three year old and two dogs, stealing time with my wife, and taking on freelance projects that stretch my knowledge and experience.